This Handbook contains everything you need to know about this Secret Compass Epic expedition to Madagascar.

 At a basic level, you should be comfortable jogging for at least one hour and be able to walk for 8 hours per day in mountainous terrain carrying 15kg for at least 3 days.
 You should also be able to comfortably swim 200m and be able to pull yourself into a raft unaided.
 You must be comfortable being thrown out of a raft in white water.

-There will be an experienced Secret Compass expedition leader and local guide with the team.
+There will be an experienced Secret Compass expedition leader and local guide with the team, along with porter support for the trekking phase.

 Yellow fever certificate: Please note this is required if you have previously visited a country where it is prevalent.